nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 </div>

-The application consists of 6 main components"
+The application consists of 6 main components:

 | Component                           | Description
 | ----------------------------------- | -------------------------------------------------------------------- |